Santa Monica College: Changing Lives in the Global Community Through Excellence In Education

 Santa Monica College provides a safe, inclusive, and dynamic learning environment that encourages personal and intellectual exploration − one that challenges and supports students in achieving their educational goals.
 Students learn to contribute to the local and global community as they develop an understanding of their relationship to diverse social, cultural, political, economic, technological, and natural environments.
 The College recognizes that each individual makes a critical contribution to the achievement of this mission.

 Santa Monica College's academic programs and support services are intended to serve diverse individuals from local, national, and global communities who are seeking high-quality, affordable undergraduate education.
-The College offers certificates, Associate degrees, a baccalaureate degree, and streamlined pathways for transfer to university and for career training.
+The College offers certificates, Associate degrees, a baccalaureate degree, and streamlined pathways for transfer to a university and for career training.
 The College promotes a commitment to lifelong learning among students and the communities it serves.

 Revised and Approved by Board of Trustees: July 11, 2017

 To fulfill this mission, Santa Monica College has identified the following Institutional Learning Outcomes and supporting goals.

 Santa Monica College students will: